American Shakespeare Theatre: Crest

 One of seven crests donated by the Timex corporation was stolen in March 2012.
 Each of the crests represented a different Shakespearean play.
-Timex has had a long affiliation with the theatre, starting with a donation of "the world's only properly calibrated sundial" in 1956.
+Timex has had a long affiliation with the theater, starting with a donation of "the world's only properly calibrated sundial" in 1956.

 ShakesBeer Festival

-In 2013, Beer Manager Steven Bilodeau of Wines Unlimited and Pete Rodrigues of Captain's Keg organized a beer festival on the grounds of the American Shakespeare Theatre called the ShakesBeer Festival in order to raise funds towards the restoration and reopening of the famed theatre.
-The ShakesBeer Festival held on August 23, 2014, raised over $30,000 and donated $20,000 to the restoration efforts after final expenses.
-This event was designed to be an annual event in order to bring in a source of revenue to the theatre and to raise awareness.
+In 2013, Beer Manager Steven Bilodeau of Wines Unlimited and Pete Rodrigues of Captain's Keg organized a beer festival on the grounds of the American Shakespeare Theatre called the ShakesBeer Festival in order to raise funds towards the restoration and reopening of the famed theater.
+The ShakesBeer Festival was held on August 23, 2014 and raised over $30,000 and donated $20,000 to the restoration efforts after final expenses.
+This event was designed to be an annual event in order to bring in a source of revenue to the theater and to raise awareness.

 Festival!
 Stratford

 The 9th Festival!
 Stratford presented A Midsummer Night's Dream, performed by the Connecticut Free Shakespeare, on the grounds July 31 through August 1, 2013.